Artoriuz/ArtCNN/README.md

 ArtCNN is natively supported by [vs-mlrt](https://github.com/AmusementClub/vs-mlrt/blob/master/scripts/vsmlrt.py).
 Please follow the instructions found there.

 Alternatively, can also run the GLSL shaders with [vs-placebo](https://github.com/Lypheo/vs-placebo).

-ONNX models should be generally preferred over their GLSL counterparts for both quality and performance reasons.